-Spaghetti Squash is a fascinating, delicious and versatile winter vegetable.
-It may seem daunting to learn how to cook Spaghetti squash, but after reading this step-by-step guide, you’ll see how easy it is.Put away your Spiralizer, my friends!
+Knowing how to cook Spaghetti squash is important because it’s quite daunting if you’ve never done it.
+You won’t believe how easy it is with this step-by-step guide, and you’ll be using it in all sorts of recipes.Put away your Spiralizer, my friends!
 This variety of winter squash is naturally spiralized — when it’s cooked, the flesh loosens and has a texture and appearance like that of spaghetti.

-I think this is one of those foods, much like a pear cactus or a cherimoya, that would be very daunting to deal with if you haven’t ever eaten one, or cooked one before.
+Spaghetti squash is one of those foods, like a pear cactus or a cherimoya, that’s very daunting to deal with if you haven’t ever eaten one, or cooked one before.
 Which is of course why I put together this easy-to-follow photographic guide.
-And as it turns out, it’s super easy!

 Off we go . . .